strvcom/nodejs-open-knowledge/README.md

 ## Introduction
 This repository serves as an online course for learning nodejs.
-It’s here to help those who want to learn more about nodejs or backend to develop a backend API.
+It’s here to help those who want to learn more about nodejs and backend to develop a backend API.

 #### Goal
 To give you a fundamental understanding of backend and nodejs.